 Prior to the Offering, there has been no public market for the Common Stock of the Company.
-It is currently estimated that the initial price to the public will be between \$15.00 and \$17.00 per share.
-See "Underwriting" for information relating to the factors to be considered in determining the initial price to the public.
+See "Underwriting" for information relating to the factors considered in determining the initial price to the public.

-Application has been made for quotation of the Common Stock on the Nasdaq National Market under the symbol "PCCC."
+The Common Stock has been approved for quotation on the Nasdaq National Market under the symbol "PCCC."